 - Premature withdrawal penalty

 Best for: A portion of your emergency fund not needed immediately.
+Use the FD Calculator to model post-tax returns before committing.

-Small Finance Bank FD
+5. Small Finance Bank FD

 Pros (Higher returns up to 8–8.5%, DICGC insurance, low risk)